Chenglin Hong, PhD

 Education

-PhD, Social Welfare, UCLA
+PhD, Social Welfare, UCLAMSW/MPH, University of Washington

 Research Interests

-Intimate partner violence, HIV/STI prevention and care, sexual and gender minority health, alcohol, tobacco, and other drug (ATOD) use, syndemics, eHealth, mHealth, and technology-based interventions, implementation science, global health and mental health
+Intimate partner violence, HIV/STI prevention and care, sexual and gender minority health, alcohol, tobacco, and other drug (ATOD) use, syndemics, eHealth, mHealth, and technology-based interventions, implementation science, global health and mental health BIO

 Chenglin Hong is an Assistant Professor in the School of Social Work at the University of Connecticut.
 His research is dedicated to addressing health disparities among sexual and gender minorities and the LGBTQ+ communities.
 Trained as a social worker and community-based participatory researcher, he focuses on developing and testing interventions to improve sexual health and mental health outcomes for gay, bisexual, and other sexual minority men (SMM), with a strong emphasis on HIV prevention and intimate partner violence (IPV) both in the U.S. and globally.
 His work bridges the fields of social work, public health, psychology, data science, and implementation science, aiming to create interventions that challenge violence, mental health, substance use, stigma, HIV, and other syndemic conditions within SMM communities.
 He is particularly interested in understanding the acceptability, appropriateness, and feasibility of eHealth and other technology-based interventions to promote IPV help-seeking and HIV/STI prevention services through implementation science, including pre-exposure prophylaxis (PrEP) and doxycycline postexposure prophylaxis (DoxyPEP) among SMM.
 His research spans multiple regions in Global Health settings, including the U.S., China, Kenya, Eastern Europe and Central Asia.
+Projects

 Publications